jaericho/jaericho.github.io/_posts/2021-05-07-VMWare-ESXi-Power-Management.md

 Doing the above steps will let ESX the cpu power management, and with some cores going to idle other cores will be able to turbo boost.

-The argument goes something like this: *For most applications (non-latency sensitive apps), using turbo boost with a little latency getting out of idle c-states is more bang for your buck than preventing the latency, with no turbo boost at all.*
+The argument goes something like this: *For most applications (non-latency sensitive apps), using turbo boost with a little added latency getting out of idle c-states is more bang for your buck than preventing the latency, with no turbo boost at all.*

 Also: